-DE ENIN POTNITE VCI

-RE END POINTS KSI RE END POINTS (KS1) In RE by the end of Year 2, children will know: Sense of Beliefs Pupils should be able to: Identify the core beliefs and concepts studied and give a description of what they mean Give examples of how stories show what people believe Give clear, simple accounts of what stories and other texts mean to believers Understanding the impact Pupils should be able to: Give examples of how people use stories, texts and teachings to guide their beliefs and actions Give examples of ways in which believers put their belief into action RE END POINTS for KS1 LEAST ABLE: In RE by the end of Year 2, children will know: With or without support: Sense of Beliefs Identify the core beliefs and concepts studied and give a simple description of what they mean Give some examples of how stories show what people believe Understanding the impact Give some examples of how people use stories, texts and teachings to guide their beliefs and actions Make connections Think, talk and ask questions about whether the ideas they have been studying have something to say to them Make connections Pupils should be able to: RE END POINTS and SUPPORT children in both EYFS and KS1 with SEND Think, talk and ask questions about whether the ideas they have been studying have something to say to them Give a good reason for the views they have and the connections they make.
-For children with severe, profound and/or multiple learning difficulties working below National Curriculum standards and not engaged in subject specific study, the 'Engagement Model' will be used for assessment.
-The five areas of engagement are: RE END POINTS for KS1 MOST ABLE: Exploration Persistence Associate core beliefs and concepts studied demonstrating understanding.
-Initiation Make connections between stories and what they have studied and their own beliefs.
-Anticipation Realisation Children who excel in the RE curriculum objectives or are identified as having a specific talent or passion in RE will be supported and encouraged to reach their potential and access the best support possible.
-This model will be used alongside children's individual EHCP and child Support Plans to plan for and assess children's progression across the bespoke curriculum that they are able to access in line with their strengths and needs.
-How to achieve this: Communicate with parents about skills and talents Encourage access to school based or externally provided RE experiences
+RE END POINTS KS1

+RE END POINTS (KS1)

+In RE by the end of Year 2, children will know:

+Sense of Beliefs

+Pupils should be able to:

+- Identify the core beliefs and concepts studied and give a description of what they mean - Give examples of how stories show what people believe - Give clear, simple accounts of what stories and other texts mean to believers

+Understanding the impact

+Pupils should be able to:

+- Give examples of how people use stories, texts and teachings to guide their beliefs and actions - Give examples of ways in which believers put their belief into action

+Make connections

+Pupils should be able to:

+- Think, talk and ask questions about whether the ideas they have been studying have something to say to them - Give a good reason for the views they have and the connections they make.

+RE END POINTS for KS1 MOST ABLE:

+- Associate core beliefs and concepts studied demonstrating understanding. - Make connections between stories and what they have studied and their own beliefs.

+Children who excel in the RE curriculum objectives or are identified as having a specific talent or passion in RE will be supported and encouraged to reach their potential and access the best support possible.

-Provide opportunities to meet and learn about inspiring ٠ people within the field.
+- Communicate with parents about skills and talents - Encourage access to school based or externally provided RE experiences - Provide opportunities to meet and learn about inspiring people within the field.